brianspiering/quotes_from_others/README.md

 "Behind mountains are more mountains."
 — Creole proverb

+“You can learn the technique, but passion is cultivated through dedication, love, pride, and respect in your work.”
+— Piero Bambi

 "There is no amount of work you could do today that will offset the progress you could have made in a properly structured week."
 — Chris Sommer